prophesee-ai/openeb/README.md

  2. Generate the Visual Studio files using CMake: `cmake -G "Visual Studio 17 2022" -A x64 -DCMAKE_TOOLCHAIN_FILE=<OPENEB_SRC_DIR>\cmake\toolchains\vcpkg.cmake -DVCPKG_DIRECTORY=<VCPKG_SRC_DIR> ..` (adapt to your Visual Studio version).
     Note that the value passed to the parameter `-DCMAKE_TOOLCHAIN_FILE` must be an absolute path, not a relative one.
  3. Open the solution file `metavision.sln`, select the `Release` configuration and build the `ALL_BUILD` project.

+Once the compilation is done, you can choose to work directly from the `build` folder or you can deploy the OpenEB files (applications, samples, libraries etc.) in a directory of your choice.

+* Option 1 - working from the `build` folder

+  * To use OpenEB directly from the `build` folder, you need to update the environment variables as done in the script `utils\scripts\setup_env.bat`

+* Option 2 - deploying OpenEB

+  * To deploy OpenEB, you need to build the `INSTALL` project.
+  By default, files will be deployed in `C:\Program Files\Prophesee`

 #### Camera Plugins